WuzI38/BrawlerScrapper/README.md

 ## Scripts

+- `run.py`: Flask API used as a back-end for client application.
+Default host and port can be modified and are set to 0.0.0.0 and 2138 by default
-- `run.py`: This script adds to the database the decks created on the current day.
+- `database/run.py`: This script adds to the database the decks created on the current day.
-- `app/fill_database.py`: This script initializes the database using a portion of the decks registered on the services that were created in the last 3 years.
+- `database/fill_database.py`: This script initializes the database using a portion of the decks registered on the services that were created in the last 3 years.

 ## Database

 The project requires an SQL database to function properly.
-A script for creating the database (`db_create.sql`) will be included in the repository.
+A script for creating the database (`database/db_create.sql`) will be included in the repository.

 ## Configuration